 - The County Administrative Board’s provisions and guidelines on prevention of money laundering and terrorist financing.

-The Swedish money laundering regulations are based on EU’s Fourth Anti-Money Laundering Directive (in english).
-The provisions in the directive are based on international standards, which have been issued by the intergovernmental organisation Financial Action Task Force - FATF.
+The Swedish money laundering regulations are based on EU’s Fourth Anti-Money Laundering Directive External link. (in English).
+The provisions in the directive are based on international standards, which have been issued by the intergovernmental organisation Financial Action Task Force - FATF External link..

 The provisions that apply to you as a business operator are stated in the Money Laundering Act and the regulations.
 In the county provisions you can also find guidelines in the form of general advice.